Bonneville Speedway: Events and meetings

 In August, the Southern California Timing Association and Bonneville Nationals Inc. organize Speed Week, the largest meet of the year, which attracts several hundred drivers who compete to set highest speed in a range of categories.
 Bonneville Speed Week has been taking place since 1949.

 In late August, the Bonneville Motorcycle Speed Trials are held.

-In September each year is the World of Speed, (similar to Speed Week) organized by the Utah Salt Flats Racing Association.
-The USFRA also meet on the first Wednesday of each month throughout the summer.
+In September each year is the World of Speed, (similar to Speed Week) organized by the Utah Salt Flats Racing Association (USFRA).
+The USFRA also hosts a "Test-n-Tune" event in the summer prior to the World of Speed.

 In October, the Southern California Timing Association puts on World Finals, a scaled-down version of Speed Week.
-This event tends to have cooler weather and often drier salt that Speed Week the prior month.
+This event tends to have cooler weather and often drier salt than Speed Week does.
 There are less spectators and it tends to draw serious racers, as this event is the last chance to break a land speed record and be in the SCTA record book for that year.

 Each year, there are usually a few private meets that are not publicized scattered among the larger public meets.